KSSE

-KSSE, KSSD, and KSSC are commercial FM radio stations serving Southern California at the 107.1 MHz frequency.
-KSSE is licensed to Arcadia, California and broadcasts to the Los Angeles metropolitan area, KSSD is licensed to Fallbrook, California and serves northern San Diego County and KSSC is licensed to Ventura, California, with its signal covering Ventura County.
-These three stations trimulcast with KLYY in Riverside, airing a Spanish adult hits format known as "José 97.5 y 107.1".
-KSSC formerly aired a separate Spanish adult contemporary format branded as "La Suavecita 107.1".
+KSSE, KSSC, and KSSD are commercial FM radio stations serving Southern California at the 107.1 MHz frequency.
+KSSE is licensed to Arcadia, California and broadcasts to the Los Angeles metropolitan area, KSSC is licensed to Ventura, California, with its signal covering Ventura County, and KSSD is licensed to Fallbrook, California, serving northern San Diego County.
+These three stations trimulcast with KLYY in Riverside, airing a Spanish adult hits format known as "José 97.5 y 107.1" from its studios on Estrella Way in Burbank.
+KSSE/KSSC/KSSD airs a separate Spanish adult contemporary format branded as "La Suavecita 107.1".
 From 1991 to 2019, the three stations formed a same-channel trimulcast covering Southern California from Ventura to San Diego.
-As of December 31, 2019, KSSC in Ventura switched to José, reforming the trimulcast on 107.1.

-KSSE, KSSD, and KSSC are all licensed by the Federal Communications Commission (FCC) to broadcast in the HD Radio format.
+KSSE, KSSC, and KSSD are all licensed by the Federal Communications Commission (FCC) to broadcast in the HD Radio format.
+KSSE's transmitter is located on the ridge of Santa Anita Canyon off Chantry Flat Road in Arcadia, KSSC's transmitter is located atop Red Mountain on Red Mountain Fire Road in Ventura, and KSSD's transmitter is located on Yucca Road in Fallbrook.
+They are simulcast on 10-watt translator K252BF (98.3 FM) in Temecula from its transmitter off Rainbow Valley Boulevard along I-15.